Yifan-bio/Manual/ATAC-seq.md

 # Pipelines for ATAC-seq

-> Currectly there is many different pipelines for ATAC-seq but are limited with number of usable packages.
+Currectly there is many different pipelines for ATAC-seq but are limited with number of usable packages.

 ## Trimming

+> Section update: Day Month Year

 ## Alignment

+> Section update: 11 April 2023

 The alignemnt of ATAC-seq remains to be the few main alignment tools for genome alignment including bowtie2 and bwa.

 ## Post-alignment Filtering

+> Section update: Day Month Year

 As ATAC-seq is a very noisy technology, we will need to be able to include sufficient quality datasets MT reeads

 ## Accessible Peak calling

+> Section update: Day Month Year

 ## Differential accessibility

+> Section update: Day Month Year

 ## Footprint analysis

+> Section update: Day Month Year